OpenLiberty/ci.gradle/docs/libertyPackage.md

 | os| String | 1.0 | A comma-delimited list of operating systems that you want the packaged server to support.
 To specify that an operating system is not to be supported, prefix it with a minus sign ("-").
 The 'include' attribute __must__ be set to `minify`. | No |

-This example shows you how to configure these properties in your script:
+This example shows you how to package a minified ZIP archive.

 ```groovy
 apply plugin: 'liberty'